-The Board of Directors held a total of six meetings during 2010.
+The Board of Directors held a total of six meetings during 2011.
 During such period, each director attended at least 75% of the meetings of the Board of Directors and the committees of the Board of Directors on which the director served that were held during the applicable period of service.
-The Company expects each member of the Board of Directors to attend its annual meetings absent a valid reason, such as a schedule conflict.
-Last year, the members of the Board of Directors did not attend the 2010 annual meeting of stockholders.
-The Company's Board had attended a special meeting of the Company's stockholders on March 25, 2010 and it was not deemed necessary to conduct another in person meeting at that time.
+The Company expects each member of the Board of Directors to attend its annual meeting absent a valid reason, such as a schedule conflict.
+All of the directors attended the annual meeting of stockholders held on April 26, 2011.